Three Years Later: Myths and Conflicts in the Death of Sean Suiter (Part 1 of 3)

 The IRB report has too many mistakes, omissions, assumptions, and other issues to list.
 Still, the report was influential and carries the sheen of authority.
 So it feels important to name a few issues.
-For one, it relied on Bomenka as a sole source for most of its narrative.
+For one, it relies on Bomenka as a sole source for most of its narrative.
 Bomenka claimed Suiter dragged him to Bennett Place two days in a row, searching for a made-up witness while nervously plotting his own suicide to look like a homicide-on-duty.
 BPD never provided video or other evidence that the detectives were on Bennett Place the day before.

 A lot of the IRB report has no attribution at all.
 It makes the repeated claim that GTTF Officer Momodu Gondo implicated Suiter as a guilty party in the 2010 drug planting case in which he was scheduled to testify the day after he was shot.
 The IRB used this information as a strong motive for suicide.
 But Gondo never said anything in court about Suiter’s role in the 2010 case.
 He only testified that Suiter was one of five officers who had shared stolen money ten years ago.
 Gondo wasn’t even part of that 2010 case.
 According to federal documents, two officers that were part of that case described Suiter as an innocent stooge.

 The IRB report also offers zero attribution for a claim it makes about the trajectory of the bullet that killed Suiter.
 It states Shock Trauma incorrectly told police the trajectory was from left to right, which was backwards.
 Hence, police initially assumed Suiter’s death was a homicide; Suiter is right-handed.

 But the IRB never referenced speaking to anyone from Shock Trauma nor referenced any hospital reports.
 Did this information come from second-hand from BPD officials?
 What is more, several trauma specialists I consulted doubted this narrative.
 Mike Abernathy, Professor of Emergency Room Medicine at the University of Wisconsin says, “a trauma surgeon really wouldn’t be too concerned about trajectories, only the damage done.”
 The backwards-trajectory story helped the IRB explain why it took awhile for the suicide theory to emerge, but it had no source.